tkbravo/tkbravo.github.io/index.md

 Historically, Vaux’s swifts nested and roosted in the hollow interiors of large old-growth trees.
 As those forests declined, they began using brick chimneys as structural substitutes, taking advantage of their similar enclosed shape and rough surfaces for clinging.
 Once a suitable chimney or snag is found, swifts often return to the same site year after year, using it as a temporary refuge during migration or for nesting in summer.

+The interactive map reveals a clear latitudinal shift between spring and fall months.
+Concentrations along coastal and Cascade ecoregions indicate that the Pacific Flyway serves as the primary migration corridor for this species.
+I selected 2023 data as a representative migration year with consistent observer coverage across the Pacific Flyway.
+EPA ecoregions were used to standardize geographic comparisons, and counts were normalized by observation effort to minimize bias in citizen-science data.

+<p><b>Vaux’s Swift Migration 2023</b></p>
 <div style="width:600px; height:430px; overflow:hidden; line-height:0; margin:0;">
   <iframe
     src="img/vaux_migration.html"